The largest national park in Utah, with diversity that staggers the imagination.

 Several Days

 Backpackers can experience the solitude of Canyonlands by hiking some of the trails from the mesa top to the White Rim (steep & strenuous) and spend the night in the backcountry.
-4-wheel drive enthusiasts or mountain bikers may want to travel the 100 mile "White Rim Trail" which loops below the Island in the Sky mesa.
-Reservations for White Rim campsites and backcountry permits are required.
-(435) 259-4351
+4-wheel drive enthusiasts or mountain bikers may want to travel the 100 mile “White Rim Trail” which loops below the Island in the Sky mesa.
+Reservations for White Rim campsites and a Backcountry Permit is required.

 Hiking